hwanyonyi/IUproject/README.md

 ```
 airflow tasks test transport_data_pipeline downloading_transport_data 2023-01-01
 ```
-For some reason, this command may throw this error:
-TypeError: split_csv_by_weekday_weekend() missing 3 required positional arguments: 'input_csv_file', 'output_weekday_json', and 'output_weekend_json'

-But the files will be created automatically allowing us to proceed to the next task test

 **Task 4: SAVING THE TRANSPORT FILES INTO HADOOP DISTRIBUTED FILE SYSTEM (HDFS)**